Mental Health and Emotional Well-Being

 Playtime drop ins, Pastoral TA Talk Time sessions, Emotional Literacy sessions, Social Skills/Friendship groups, Therapy dog sessions, Drawing and Talking Intervention, Emotional Literacy Support Assistant Interventions.

-We work closely with the Mental Health Support Team and have a linked Education Mental Health Practitioner who offers support work with staff, parents and groups of pupils.
+We work closely with the Mental Health Support Team who offer support work with staff, parents and groups of pupils.

 A Blue Smile Therapy team work in school every Friday to support our pupils in 1:1 play/art therapy sessions.
 They also provide support for staff members as required.

 Sometimes more specialist support may be required than our core offer can provide.
 In such cases, in collaboration with parents, referrals may be made to YOUnited, Cambridgeshire's Mental Health Hub for children and young people.

 Ormiston Families- supporting families affected by offending

 Young Minds- supporting mental health of children and young people

 Kooth- online mental health support for children and young people

 For further details about our mental health and emotional well-being support, please contact Mrs Hardy via the school office or call 01223 577017.